top of page

 Robert W. Chambers' In the Court of the Dragon: A Detailed Summary and a Literary Analysis

-The King in Yellow is a savage, jealous potentate who longs to possess his worshippers – mind, body, and soul.
-In this one way -- his deep desire to have unending fellowship with the souls of all humanity -- he is not so very unlike the heart-searching God of Christianity, Judaism, or Islam.
-These deities wish to possess their followers' hearts in order to deliver them salvation from spiritual emptiness into eternal peace, but the King in Yellow has a far more insidious desire for His devotees.
 It is fitting that this story should begin in a Catholic church where a body of Christian worshippers are engaged in their devotion to their faith, because the story ends in the temples of Carcosa with a reluctant convert falling down in a dreadful homage to his tattered god.
-As we will see in “The Yellow Sign,” the King in Yellow has earthly servants who do His bidding and chase down those who have accepted the Yellow Sign to make them pay their respects.
+As we will see in “The Yellow Sign,” the King in Yellow has earthly servants who do His bidding and chase down those who have accepted the baptism of the Yellow Sign to make them pay homage.

-The cult of the King in Yellow – so similar in many ways to Lovecraft’s Cult of Cthulhu – is composed of strange servants of varying degrees of soundness (physically and mentally).
-Some are utterly mad, some are not entirely human, and some are not even alive.
-An inversion of Abrahamic faiths (Catholicism in particular), the Yellow Cult has its own totems and ministers: the Yellow Sign is both a crucifix and the Sign of the Cross – not to mention a Sign of the Beast (like the dreadful 666 which, when adopted by a worshipper, damns them and commits their soul to the cause of Satan); the infamous play is its Gospel and Testament; the King himself is an unholy Trinity; his emisarries (the organist here, Mr Wilde in the first tale, and the coffin worm in “The Yellow Sign”) are missionaries, priests, and monks – aggressive agents of their god who seek to convert and transform the world to their Yellow Order.
+An inversion of Abrahamic faiths (Catholicism in particular), the Yellow Cult has its own totems and ministers: the Yellow Sign is both a crucifix and the Sign of the Cross – not to mention a Sign of the Beast (which, when adopted by a worshipper, brands their soul for hell); the infamous play is its Gospel and Testament; the King Himself is an unholy Trinity; His emisarries (the organist here, Mr Wilde in the first tale, and the coffin worm in “The Yellow Sign”) are missionaries, priests, and monks – aggressive agents of their god who seek to convert and transform the world to their Yellow Order.

-The protagonist of this story is like a man who converts to a cult during a manic episode or a moment of desperation: he awakens the next morning, regrets his zeal, and hopes that it doesn’t really matter – but then the cultists come to collect their new brother.
-After reading “The King in Yellow” he desperately returns to the Faith of his Fathers, kneeling in prayer at Mass.
-But the words are wrong, the theology seems heretical, the organ music is dissonant and discordant, and the Mass seems an unholy and vulgar thing.
+The protagonist of this story is like a man who converts to a cult during a manic moment of desperation: he awakens the next morning, regrets his zeal, and hopes that it doesn’t really matter – until the cultists come to collect their new brother.
+After reading “The King in Yellow” he desperately returns to the faith of his fathers, kneeling in prayer at holy vespers.
+But the words are wrong, the homily heretical, the organ music is dissonant, and the worship seems unholy – a vulgar thing.
 It is as if he is viewing life through Yellow-colored glasses.
+Even the Biblical text is sinister if it is understood in its context: the verse from Psalm 104 describes beasts which lay down in their dens when the sun rises, which sounds comforting, but the larger passage tells of a game-keeper god who tosses victims to his hungry monsters:

-Even the Biblical text is sinister if it is understood in its context: the verse from Psalm 104 describes beasts which lay down in their dens when the sun rises, which sounds comforting, but the larger passage tells of a game-keeper god who tosses victims to his hungry monsters: “You appoint darkness and it becomes night, / In which all the beasts of the forest prowl about. / The young lions roar after their prey / And seek their food from God. / When the sun rises they withdraw / And lie down in their dens.”
-The King in Yellow doesn’t shut the lions’ mouths like the God of Daniel, but provides them with the flesh of sacrifices.
-It is in the Court of the Dragon – in central Paris near the Palais de Luxembourg – that the protagonist comes face to face with a real dragon – a lion hungry for food who is about to be lovingly fed by his Yellow master: You appoint darkness and it becomes night, in which all the beasts of the forest prowl about.
-The young lions roar after their prey and seek their food from the King.
+But the King in Yellow doesn’t shut the lions’ mouths like the God of Daniel: he provides them with the flesh of sacrifices.
+It is in the Court of the Dragon – in central Paris, near the Palais de Luxembourg – that the protagonist comes face to face with a real dragon: a lion hungry for food who is about to be lovingly fed by his Yellow master.
+This sulfrous potenate appoints darkness and it becomes night – a shapeless darkness in which all the beasts of the mind prowl about: young lions, who roar after their prey, and seek their food from the King in Yellow.

 SUMMARY